 - Make any necessary changes to the proposal, if applicable.
 Resubmit to Academic Department and Education Abroad for final approval, if applicable

 - Finalize program marketing materials and website information.
 Decide on application items and procedures with Education Abroad

 - Begin marketing if proposal is approved and budget is finalized (flyers, website, email list, class visits, info sessions, etc.)

 - Recruit students, conduct info sessions and class visits

-- Work with Education Abroad staff to encourage students to complete applications
+- Encourage students to complete applications